Subscribe to Aloe Vera Tips & Solutions to receive helpful bits of news and advice about once a month as an ezine, or email newsletter.

 January 16, 2012 Update:

 One recipient pointed out that winter is not a good time to make this experiment - and I agreed.
-There is no point in wasting postage money on something this is not a very good or timely idea.
+There is no point in wasting postage money on something so risky, so this is not a very good or timely idea.

 February 13, 2012 Update: